 As the 2020 Legal Trends Report shows, clients want to be able to interact with their lawyers online.
 With the rapid changes to the legal, economic, and healthcare landscape in 2020, the entire client experience is moving online—to a cloud-based environment.
 68% of legal professionals say technology has helped their firms deliver better client experiences during the pandemic.

 Clients interact with law firms and lawyers online through multiple touchpoints—through an initial review of a clear and engaging website, easy client intake process, e-signing documents, or online access to a client portal with key information related to their case.
 When a client can access the information they need with ease and minimal friction, they will have a more positive experience.

 Reduce friction in payment options by offering payment methods that clients want

-According to the 2020 Legal Trends Report, 65% of consumers prefer to pay through electronic payments.
+According to the same report, 65% of consumers prefer to pay through electronic payments.
 Offering your clients more digital ways to pay for legal services also helps decrease friction for clients by making it easier for them to pay.
 When your firm sends out invoices, is there a clear and easy way to pay?
 Both firms small and large have inadvertently added friction to payment processes, then wonder why their cash flow is inconsistent.

 Quick case studies about law firms streamlining their payment process

-Following are examples of two law firms I’ve worked with recently regarding streamlining their payment process:
+The following are examples of two law firms I’ve worked with recently on streamlining their payment process: